vedph/cadmus-doc/migration/rendering/architecture.md

 Here `|` stands for a LF character, used as the line delimiter.

-The resulting ranges collected from all the layers are:
+The resulting **ranges** collected from all the layers are:

 1. 2-2 for `qu[e]`: fragment ID=`it.vedph.token-text-layer:fr.it.vedph.orthography@0`;
 2. 4-4 for `[b]ixit`: fragment ID=`it.vedph.token-text-layer:fr.it.vedph.orthography@1`;
 3. 2-4 for `qu[e b]ixit`: fragment ID=`it.vedph.token-text-layer:fr.it.vedph.apparatus@0`;
 4. 4-14 for `bixit|annos`: fragment ID=`it.vedph.token-text-layer:fr.it.vedph.comment@0`.

->Links to each layer's fragment are made via these fragment identifiers, built by concatenating the layer part type ID with its role ID, separated by a colon, followed by `@` and the index of the fragment in the layer's fragments array.
+>Links to each layer's fragment are made via these fragment identifiers, built by concatenating the layer part type ID (`it.vedph.token-text-layer`) with its role ID (e.g. `fr.it.vedph.orthography`), separated by a colon, followed by `@` and the index of the fragment in the layer's fragments array.
 Optionally, these links can be expanded with an additional suffix which starts from any non-digit character after the fragment index.
 For instance, an apparatus fragment has an array of entries, and when we want to target each of them we add a suffix `.` plus the index of the entry in that array.

-Each of the ranges has a model including:
+Each of the ranges has a **model** including:

-- the start and end indexes referred to the whole text as output by the same function.
+- the _start_ and _end_ indexes referred to the whole text.
-- the global ID of the corresponding fragment(s).
+- _fragment IDs_: the global ID of the corresponding fragment(s).
 After flattening, each range has just a single fragment ID, because by definition one fragment produces one range.
 Later, when ranges are merged, they may carry more than a single fragment ID.
 Each fragment ID is built by concatenating the part type ID, followed by `:` and its role ID (which is always defined for a layer part), followed by `_` and the index of the fragment in its layer part.
-- the text corresponding to the range.
-This is assigned after flattening and merging, for performance reasons (it would be pointless to assign text to all the ranges when many of them are going to be merged into new ones).
+- the _text_ corresponding to the range.
+This is assigned after flattening and merging, for performance reasons (it would be pointless to assign text to all the ranges when many of them are going to be merged into new ones in the next step).

-At this stage we have a string with the text, and a bunch of freely overlapping ranges referring to it.
-The next step is merging these ranges into a single linear, contiguous sequence.
+At this stage we have a string with the text on one side, and a bunch of freely overlapping ranges referring to it on the other side.
+We are just saying that for that text, various portions of it are linked to various annotations, whatever their type, and without caring if the portions overlap.

+We have thus collected all the annotations from their layers into one set; now we must find a way for representing all of them in a linear way, as an annotated text, even if they refer to many different and often overlapping portions of it.

+So, the next step is merging these ranges into a single linear, contiguous sequence.

-##### Merging Ranges
+##### Flattening Ranges

-▶️ (2) **merge ranges** (via `FragmentTextRange.MergeRanges`) into a set of non-overlapping and contiguous ranges, covering the whole text from start to end.
-So, starting from this state, where each line below the text represents a range with its fragment ID (Figure 2).
+▶️ (2) **flatten and merge ranges** (via `FragmentTextRange.MergeRanges`) into a sequence of non-overlapping, contiguous ranges, covering the whole text, from start to end.
+In our example, we are starting from this stage, where each line below the text represents a range with its fragment ID (Figure 2):

 ![flattening](img/flattening.png)